symfony/symfony-docs/service_container/autowiring.rst

 Autowiring Controller Action Methods
 ------------------------------------

-If you're using the Symfony Framework, you can also autowire arguments to your controller action methods.
+If you are using the Symfony Framework, you can also autowire arguments to your controller action methods.
 This is a special case for autowiring, which exists for convenience.
 See :ref:`controller-accessing-services` for more details.